• Skip to primary navigation

 How Plaid Secures Your Info

 With Plaid, you can control every single detail of your personal information.
-You decide what Plaid will give to applications including:
+You decide what access Plaid will give to applications including:

 • Balances